CIT 101/L. CIT Fundamentals (2/1)

 COMP 491L.
 Senior Project Lab (1)

-Prerequisite: COMP 490/L. Project-oriented lab to allow students to complete the design, implementation and testing of the team-based software engineering project started in COMP 490/L. Lab: 3 hours per week.
+Prerequisites: COMP 490/L. Project-oriented lab to allow students to complete the design, implementation and testing of the team-based software engineering project started in COMP 490/L. Lab: 3 hours per week.

 COMP 494A-C. Academic Internship (1-3)

-Prerequisites: Junior standing or above in major; Upper Division Writing Proficiency Exam; Prior approval of the Department; Good standing as a matriculated student.
+Prerequisites: Junior standing or above in major; Upper Division Writing Proficiency Exam; Prior approval of the department; Good standing as a matriculated student.
 Academic internship training program.
 Supervised off-campus professional computing experience for selected computer science students.
 Academic internship units do not count toward General Education units or major requirements.
 Maximum of 6 units of …

 COMP 496A-Z. Experimental Topics Courses in Computer Science (1-4)